Miaonster/Switcher/README.md

 ### Introduction

 Switcher is based on node-webkit, aiming to change hosts between different host profiles.
 Switcher need root password on Mac and administrator permissions on Windows.
-I won't collect your privile
+I won't collect your information.

 ### Download